 Look online and you will find many articles on interviews.
 Some say they are a science, others say they are an art.
 Regardless, it is easy for someone to say what they think the employer wants to hear, especially if they have done their homework.

-However, it is very difficult to ‘cheat’ on a psychometric test.
+However, it is very difficult to ‘cheat’ on a personality test.
 By requesting applicants to complete such tests, it is easier for the employer to identify the genuine character traits of each person.

 You can work out who is an introvert and who is an extrovert